yring-me/ts-ue4dumper/README.md

 ### What should you do before using it
 1. Manually find the offset in libUE4.so and replace them in `index.ts`
-2. Modify CMakeList.txt to build your own so, or use the so I have compiled.`libUE4Offset_1.so` for `com.netease.race`, and `libUE4Offset_2.so` for `com.ShuiSha.FPS2` or other game that has standard offset.
+2. Modify CMakeList.txt to build your own so, or use the so in `utils/output`.  `libUE4Offset_1.so` for `com.netease.race`, and `libUE4Offset_2.so` for `com.ShuiSha.FPS2` or other game that has standard offset.
 3. push the offset-so to the phone

 ### How to compile & load